grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/seshat/README.md

 ## Install

 Prerequisites: a working C/C++ toolchain for `node-gyp` (Python, make, compiler).
 On Linux, install your distro's build tools.
+This happened because of the way a few of my accounts are set up (some of my accounts are for school and whatnot, which have 2FA mandatorily enabled, breaking github actions and more)

 ```bash
 npm install seshat